Colouring Shapes

 - Encourage and appreciate the children for their answers.

-- Ensure that the children are colouring the worksheets using the right colour specified by the teacher.
+- Ensure that the children are colouring all the shapes using the right colour specified by the teacher.

 - Go around the class and ensure that the children are grasping the crayon in the right manner.